DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Conclusion

 In this work, we propose an RL framework with an adaptive mechanism for learning risk levels to hedge against the epistemic uncertainties.
 The method only needs an extra multi-head ensemble structure so is eligible of employing different loss functions and distortion risk measures and being applied to IQN-type algorithms.
 Various applications validate the superiority of the proposed method.
 For future research, we plan to develop more accurate and efficient methods for epistemic uncertainty quantification, e.g., improving the scalability when a large number of ensemble networks are applied.
-We will also extend our approach to RL tasks under non-stationary environments.
+We will also extend our approach to RL tasks under non-stationary environments. {{Our approach is expected to remain valid under non-stationary environment as it is adaptive according to the latest experience/episode (epistemic uncertainty estimation).}}